Pope Anianus of Alexandria: Ordination of Anianus

 Mark, the outsider, decided it might be best if he were to leave the area for a while.
 He ordained Anianus to be bishop in his absence.
 He also ordained three presbyters and seven deacons at the same time, charging the group of them with watching over the church of the area in his absence.

 Mark was gone for a period of two years, during which time he is said to have gone to Rome, Aquileia, and the Pentapolis, preaching, performing miracles, and winning converts to Christianity at each location.
 On Mark's return, he found that the church in Alexandria had grown significantly, and that they were able to build a church for themselves at Bucolia on the shore of the eastern harbor of Alexandria, also known as the Portus Magnus of the Ptolemaic dynasty.

 Following the martyrdom of Mark on the 30th day of Baramudah, Anianus became the patriarch of the church in Alexandria.
 He would remain in that capacity for over seventeen and one-half years.
 During that time, the number of Christians in the area grew significantly, and Anianus ordained new priests and deacons for the growing church.
 The extent of the evangelization they performed is unknown, although it has been thought by some that it was done at least somewhat covertly, given the hostility the pagan population demonstrated to the new faith.
 Anianus died in bed, and was buried next to Mark at the church in Baucalis.

 Dispute

 It is a matter of some dispute whether Anianus was the first or second Patriarch of Alexandria.
 The Catholic Church and some others hold that Anianus was the first patriarch.
 The Coptic Orthodox Church of Alexandria holds that Mark was the first patriarch of Alexandria, making Anianus second.

 Veneration

-He is regarded as a saint, with a feast day of November 29 in the Coptic Orthodox Church and 25 April in the Catholic Church and Eastern Orthodox Church.
+He is regarded as a saint, with a feast day of 20 Hathor in the Coptic Orthodox Church and 25 April in the Catholic Church and Eastern Orthodox Church.